ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 ```
 {: codeblock}

-A replication `failover` or `split` operation can not happen if any other operation is being performed on the file share, such as expanding size.
+A replication `failover` or `split` operation cannot happen if any other operation is being performed on the file share, such as expanding size.
 You can see a 409 error in the response that indicates the issue.

-For example:
+Example:

 ```json
 "errors": [